tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 [Sesia2009]_ is not supported at the time of this writing.

 Figure :ref:`fig-x2-based-handover-seq-diagram` below shows the interaction of the entities of the X2 model in the simulator.
-The green labels show the transition to UE and eNodeB RRC states.
+The shaded labels indicate the moments when the UE or eNodeB transition to another RRC state.

 .. _fig-x2-based-handover-seq-diagram:

 .. figure:: figures/lte-epc-x2-handover-seq-diagram.*
+   :scale: 80 %
    :align: center

    Sequence diagram of the X2-based handover